ricardoribeiro-2020/berry/README.md

 Therefore, this suite of programs can be used in calculations other than Berry connections and related topics, with small adaptations.

-It still can only be used with 2D materials and with DFT suite Quantum Espresso.
+Version 2 can be used with 1D, 2D and 3D materials, with either no spin or colinear DFT calculations.
+It uses DFT suite Quantum Espresso.

 It is expected that this software will evolve with many more possibilities in the near future.
 The list of TODOs is already large.